FabTrindade/KoltionComponentsDemo/Readme.md

 ## KotlinComponentsDemo
-### A simple Android/Kotlin application to dememonstrate some of its components.
+### A simple Android/Kotlin application to demonstrate some of its components.

 ### Highlight features used:
 _Toast Notification
 _Snackbar
 _Spinner
 _Seekbar
-_Siwtch
+_Switch
 _Checkbox
 _RadioButton/RadioGroup
 _ProgressBar